dddrrreee/cs240lx-25spr/labs/2-dynamic-code-gen/README.md

       instruction stream, skipping zeros.

 ----------------------------------------------------------------------------
-### Part 5: Runtime inlining.
+### Part 5: Runtime inlining `5-runtime-line`

 Modern C compilers generally only inline routines that are in the same file (or included header file).
 And even then they may only do it if it the definition appears before the use.

 Because of heavy use of seperate compilation, many routines that could be usefully inlined cannot, because their implementations are not known until all the `.o` files are linked together.
 When I was a kid, there were various link-time optimizers (OM from David Wall was great) but now, they are rare.

-If you know machine code, you can write your own inliner.
-We'll do so by changing GET32 and PUT32 to reach back into their caller and rewrite the callsite.
-The `1-getput` has a its own GET32 and PUT32 implementations.
+If you know machine code, you can write your own runtime inliner.
+We'll build a simple proof of concept that works by providing special versions of GET32 and PUT32 that can reach back into their caller and rewrite the callsite (the branch and link instruction that calls them).

-These have two parts:
+These code has two parts:

+  1. `runtime-inline-asm.S`: Assembly code for special versions of PUT32
+     and GET32 (`PUT32_inline` and `GET32_inline`) that get inlined if
+     the client calls them.
+We initially only inline these routines so that its easier to debug.

+     These routines call a corresponding C code handler (`PUT32_inline_helper` and `GET32_inline_helper`) with the return
-  1. Assembly level that calls the C code with the address of the caller.
+     address of the caller.

-  2. C-code that uses this address to reach back into the caller (this isn't
+  2. `runtime-inline.c`: C-code handlers that do the actual rewriting.
-     needed: you can everything in assembly.)

 What you need for PUT32:
   1. Machine code to do a store.
 From the original machine code: